Regular dodecahedron: Dodecahedral graph

 According to Steinitz's theorem, the graph can be represented as the skeleton of a polyhedron; roughly speaking, a framework of a polyhedron.
 Such a graph has two properties.
 It is planar, meaning the edges of a graph are connected to every vertex without crossing other edges.
 It is also three-connected graph: whenever a graph with more than three vertices and two of its vertices removed, the edges remain connected.
 The skeleton of a regular dodecahedron can be represented as a graph, and it is called the dodecahedral graph, a Platonic graph.

 This graph can also be constructed as the generalized Petersen graph $G(10,2)$, where the vertices of a decagon are connected to those of two pentagons, one pentagon connected to odd vertices of the decagon and the other pentagon connected to the even vertices.
 Geometrically, this can be visualized as the ten-vertex equatorial belt of the dodecahedron connected to the two 5-vertex polar regions, one on each side.

 The high degree of symmetry of the polygon is replicated in the properties of this graph, which are distance-transitive, distance-regular, and symmetric.
 The automorphism group has order a hundred and twenty.
 The vertices can be colored with 3 colors, as can the edges, and the diameter is five.

 The dodecahedral graph is Hamiltonian, meaning a path visits all of its vertices exactly once.
-The name of this property is named after William Rowan Hamilton, who invented a mathematical game known as the icosian game.
+This property is named after William Rowan Hamilton, who invented a mathematical game known as the icosian game.
 The game's object was to find a Hamiltonian cycle along the edges of a dodecahedron.